 Cookie and the Cupcakes

-Cookie and the Cupcakes from Lake Charles, Louisiana, is best known and loved for recording the unofficial anthem of swamp pop music.
+Cookie and the Cupcakes, based in Lake Charles, Louisiana, is best known and loved for recording what many consider the unofficial anthem of swamp pop music.

-Cookie and The Cupcakes is also the backing band for the classic recording "Sea of Love" by Phil Phillips, which has sold millions of copies.
-Many legendary musicians, including Del Shannon, Tom Waits, and Robert Plant, have covered the standard.
+Cookie and the Cupcakes also served as the backing band on the classic Phil Phillips recording “Sea of Love,” which went on to sell millions of copies and has been covered by artists such as Del Shannon, Tom Waits, and Robert Plant.

 Cookie and the Cupcakes perform the Swamp Pop classic "Mathilda"